naa986/gmail-smtp/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.7 =
+* Added some error handling code after the authorized redirection step.
+This is to make sure that the plugin doesn't save the error if an error occurs and no access token is returned.

 = 1.1.6 =
 * Updated the PHPMailer library to version 5.2.26.
 This release fixes a potential XSS vulnerability in the default debug output.